-Once the SSAC has agreed to study a selected topic or issue, the SSAC Administrative Committee invites SSAC members to participate in a Work Party to study the topic or issue.
+Once the SSAC has agreed to study a selected topic or issue, the SSAC Administrative Committee invites SSAC members to participate in a Work Party to study the topic or issue in one of the following roles: as either a leader, contributor, or reviewer.
 All SSAC members are welcome to participate in any Work Party although members with particular skills and experience related to the issue are particularly encouraged to participate.
 The SSAC members participating in the Work Party establish its purpose and goals, select its leader, and establish the milestones and schedule.
 An SSAC Staff Support member provides support to the Work Party, assists the members in the development of documentation, and provides regular updates to the SSAC Administrative Committee and the SSAC.
+Staff also will establish a wiki for the Work Party where the latest documents and minutes, including attendance, are posted.
 The Work Party membership may evolve and will cease its work when the issue it is formed to address is completed.